 What is a DMX universe?
 Well a DMX universe is a set of channels, 512 to be precise on which DMX signals will operate.
 If more than one universe is required for a set up, then with the proper software, interface, and universe merging techniques it can all be done.
 Remember, DMX will give you ultimate control over your lighting needs, so why not use it?

-DMX512 is a type of electric signal data protocol used in the lighting industry on stage or in residential setups to control a series of light fixtures, LEDs, and other devices.
-This DMX512 protocol is in compliance with the standard set by the ESTA (Entertainment Services Technology Association).
-In January 2011 the ESTA merged with PLASA, a similar organization from the UK. and formed a new alliance called PLASA.
+DMX512 is a type of electric signal data protocol used in the lighting industry on stage or in residential setups to control a

 The fixtures are usually interlinked with each other using DMX cables, Usually 3 or 5 pin XLR.
-This technique is known as daisy chain.
-Having a daisy chained DMX line allows the user to control each light fixture independently from the others with different settings, working together.
+This technique is known as daisy

 Picture of DMX console DMX Diagram

+DMX control is usually achieved with a DMX console, similar to an audio board, or with DMX software on which a show can be recorded and scenes can be built and edited.
+This software is connected with a DMX USB interface that converts USB output to DMX output.
 There is also the possibility to set up an Ethernet network that controls DMX by using an Ethernet over DMX interface.
 This type of setup is used for iPad DMX apps which wirelessly control a DMX line.
 DMX computer software similar to that of the USB to DMX Interfaces can also be used with DMX over Ethernet interfaces to eliminate the cable that goes from the interface to the first DMX fixture by sending DMX signals through the air via WIFI.
 There are different DMX over Ethernet protocols such as ArtNet, PathPort, ShowNet, ACN and ETC Net2, Just to name a few.
 Either of these protocols can be used depending on what the application calls for.

 Piture of DMX USB DMX diagram